br0kenpixel/fedora-qemu-gpu-passthrough/WINDOWS_SETUP.md

 # Creating a Windows 10 VM
+If you already have a Windows VM, please check the [Setting up for passthrough](#setting-up-for-passthrough) section.

 You'll need the following things:
 1. A Windows installation ISO (get one from [here](https://www.microsoft.com/en-us/software-download/windows11)).
 2. VirtIO drivers ISO (get it from [here](https://fedorapeople.org/groups/virt/virtio-win/direct-downloads/latest-virtio/virtio-win.iso)) - more info [here](https://github.com/virtio-win/virtio-win-pkg-scripts/blob/master/README.md).